-Student Name:

-In signing below, I verify that I have received and reviewed the Granite Aca and have no questions at this time.
-Should any questions arise, I will conta •
+Student Name: In signing below, I verify that I have received and reviewed the Gand have no questions at this time.
+Should any questions arise, I • ool year Signatures: Student: Date: Caregiver/Guardian: Date: Granite Academy provides all students with equal access to serv ices, facilities, activities and benefits regardless of ( race, sex, gender identity, religion, national origin, sexual orientation, disability or homelessness.
+The electronic version of the Handbook is available on the schoo Please access our student handbook on our website at www.jri.c · · ments.

-Signatures:

-Student: Date:

-Parent/Guardian: Date:

-Granite Academy provides all students with equal access to services, facilit sex, gender identity, religion, national origin, sexual orientation, disability or homelessness.

-The electronic version of the Handbook is available on the school website on Please access our student handbook on our website at www.jri.org/Granit • •